sedol1339/l4d2/base/README.md

 If we create a workshop addon, that contains modified sm_utilities.nut, which includes all dependent scripts, they will be fully compatible with each other and with other workshop addons.

-As for ScriptedMode, we should have coop.nut ... onslaught.nut files present, but it will again break compatibility (at least addons will be marked red).
+As for ScriptMode, we should have coop.nut ... onslaught.nut files present, but it will again break compatibility (at least addons will be marked red).
 Hopefully, there is a solution.
 Since sm_utilities.nut is included earlier than modename.nut, we can override `IncludeScript()` function so that it will always return true.
-In this case Scripted Mode will be activated even without modename.nut file.
+In this case Script Mode will be activated even without modename.nut file.

-The next problem is ScriptedMode hooks (`AllowTakeDamage()`, `AllowBash()` and others), that can be overwritten by next script files.
+The next problem is ScriptMode hooks (`AllowTakeDamage()`, `AllowBash()` and others), that can be overwritten by next script files.
 We solve this problem by searching for these functions on ScriptMode activation and replacing them.
-Custom VScripts Loader includes new function `ScriptedMode_Hook()` than is able to register multiple listeners for ScriptedMode events.
+Custom VScripts Loader includes new function `ScriptMode_Hook()` than is able to register multiple listeners for ScriptMode events.

 Usage:

-`ScriptedMode_Hook("AllowTakeDamage", function(dmgTable))`
+`ScriptMode_Hook("AllowTakeDamage", function(dmgTable))`

-`ScriptedMode_Hook("AllowBash", function(basher, bashee))`
+`ScriptMode_Hook("AllowBash", function(basher, bashee))`

-`ScriptedMode_Hook("BotQuery", function(flag, bot, val))`
+`ScriptMode_Hook("BotQuery", function(flag, bot, val))`

-`ScriptedMode_Hook("CanPickupObject", function(object))`
+`ScriptMode_Hook("CanPickupObject", function(object))`

-`ScriptedMode_Hook("InterceptChat", function(msg, speaker))`
+`ScriptMode_Hook("InterceptChat", function(msg, speaker))`

-`ScriptedMode_Hook("UserConsoleCommand", function(player, args))`
+`ScriptMode_Hook("UserConsoleCommand", function(player, args))`

 If, for example `g_MapScript.AllowTakeDamage()` or `::AllowTakeDamage()` function already existed, Custom VScripts Loader will add it as listener and will allow to create new listeners for the same event.

-The last big problem is VSLib compatibility.
+Now the problem is VSLib compatibility.
 This library completely overrides functions `ScriptMode_OnActivate`, `ScriptMode_OnGameplayStart`, `ScriptMode_SystemCall`, `Update` (instead of hooking them): all functions that are called after step 4.
 The VSLib itself is often loaded on steps 2 (different mods) or 3 (admin system).
 Also we can't use delayed calls in sm_utilities, because in dedicated server delay between step 4 and step 9 may be zero.

-But we need to run our code AFTER VSLib code, to override ScriptedMode hooks that are defined in it.
-In other words, to override ScriptedMode hooks our code should be run after all other `IncludeScript()` statements but not later than `ScriptMode_OnActivate()` is called.
+But we need to run our code AFTER VSLib code, to override ScriptMode hooks that are defined in it.
+In other words, to override ScriptMode hooks our code should be run after all other `IncludeScript()` statements but not later than `ScriptMode_OnActivate()` is called.

 Hacky solution: since we already have `IncludeScript()` hook, after including a script we can check if `ScriptMode_OnActivate()` was changed.
 If so, we make a backflip: restoring it to saved function and moving new function to `ScriptMode_OnActivateWrapped`.

-Finally this is working